gravdahl-master/gravdahl-master.github.io/_posts/2018-04-27-Improved-displacement-estimation-in-homodyne-Michelson-interferometers.md

 ---

 Interferometry can be used to measure length displacements with high accuracy and resolution.
-Measuring length using interferometry relates the measurement directly to the definition of the meter, via the frequency $\omega = 2 \pi f$, or wavelength $\lambda$, of the laser source used, since the two are related by $\lambda = c/f$, where $c$ is the speed of light in vacuum.
+Measuring length using interferometry relates the measurement directly to the definition of the meter, via the frequency $$\omega = 2 \pi f$$, or wavelength $$\lambda$$, of the laser source used, since the two are related by $$\lambda = c/f$$, where $$c$$ is the speed of light in vacuum.
 The accuracy of the measurement is therefore in principle only limited by how well the frequency of the laser source can be determined.

 ![SIOS SP-S Series]({{site.baseurl}}/assets/sp_s_series.png)